randruc/Lazuli/doc/MemoryLayout.md

 ### RAM:

-The RAM sections are mainly contitionned by the AVR architecture and the runtime of the C language.
+The RAM sections are mainly conditioned by the AVR architecture and the runtime of the C language.

 A small part of the RAM is mapped to machine registers and I/O registers.